 sull in Funce by God a given play a set.
 (The difficulty he mention of being able to get, "racken to match these bulls" is one which luckely no reader of this pages who patternises over advertisers need have to: facely.
-That Shakespear, howe something about the design and construction of Sepanh courts there can be little doubt.
-Playing a match one day be remarks to his opponent-
+That Shakespear, howe something about the design and construction of Sepands courts there can be little doubt.
+Playing a match over the properties of the properties of the properties.